User Experience Analytics

 How to use the User Experience dashboard

-Select the required time period and the Site to monitor.
+Use the Time Filter to select the required duration.
+Site selection is available if multiple Sites are present in the environment.
 The dashboard gives an overview of the user and session experience.
 You get,

 - Trend of user classification for the selected duration.